tensor4all/xfac/README.md

 # Cross factorization of tensors: xfac
 ![](docs/tci.png)

-`xfac` is a c++ library (with python binding) to learn low-rank tensor train representations form a given tensor or function.
+`xfac` is a c++ library (with python binding) to learn low-rank tensor train representations from a given tensor or function.
 The learning is made by *tensor cross interpolation*.
 Given a multidimensional function $f:\mathcal{R}^n \rightarrow \mathcal{C}$, the library can generate an accurate approximation: